Control of Asbestos Regulations 2006

 Back to Questions

-What does the Duty Holder have to do to comply with the new legislation?
+What does the Duty Holder have to do to comply with the legislation?

 • presume that materials do contain asbestos unless there is strong evidence that they do not;